MarwaAbderrahim/Training-segmentation-nnUnet/documentation/TotalSegmentator_dataset.md

 ## Training nnU-Net v2 with TotalSegmentator Dataset
-For our training of nnU-Net v2, we utilized the open-source TotalSegmentator dataset, available here.
-This dataset contains 1,217 CT images, each annotated with 124 ROI (Region of Interest) masks.
+For our training of nnU-Net v2, we utilized the open-source TotalSegmentator dataset, available [here](https://statics.teams.cdn.office.net/evergreen-assets/safelinks/1/atp-safelinks.html).
+This dataset contains 1,207 CT images, each annotated with 122 ROI (Region of Interest) masks .

 To create six distinct models based on specific regions of interest, we organized the data into the following classes: